tc39/proposal-pipeline-operator/README.md

 # ES7 Proposal: The Pipeline Operator

 *Note: Although the JS community is excited about this proposal, its syntax is somewhat controversial.
-See [Issue #4](https://github.com/mindeavor/es-pipeline-operator/issues/4) for alternative syntaxes and discussion.*
+See [Issue #20](https://github.com/mindeavor/es-pipeline-operator/issues/20) for alternative syntax and discussion.*

 This proposal introduces a new operator `|>` similar to [F#](https://en.wikibooks.org/wiki/F_Sharp_Programming/Higher_Order_Functions#The_.7C.3E_Operator),